capi-workgroup/api-evolution/guidelines.rst

 New C API functions must not suppress unknown exceptions, except ones that specifically do just that (e.g. ``PyErr_Clear``).

-If a function has a common “failure” mode, like “attribute not found” from a ``getattr``, you can treat it as success and signal it with a dedicated return value.
+If a function has a common "failure" mode, like “attribute not found” from a ``getattr``, you can treat it as success and signal it with a dedicated return value.
 This avoids creating an exception object.
-See also “Lookup” in :ref:`return schemes`.
+See also "Lookup" in :ref:`return schemes`.

 .. note::